pcco/utils/docker/README.md

 ## centos7-builder

-The wordpress host on hostigator is a centos7 based machine.
+The WordPress host on Hostigator is a centos7 based machine.
 This image is used to replicate that as a build environment.

 Once the image is built, you can create a running container with this command: